Peter Phillips (economist): Education

+Research

 He is a founding editor of the journal Econometric Theory.
 Peter Phillips has published many theoretical articles and advanced many research areas in econometrics.
 He has published important articles on continuous time econometrics, finite-sample theory, asymptotic expansions, unit root and cointegration, long-range dependent time series, and panel data econometrics.
 He also introduced the use of the functional central limit theorem to derive asymptotic distributions of unit roots tests.
 Phillips mainly used frequentist statistical methods.
 Phillips has also supervised numerous Ph.D. students, including Steve Durlauf.
 In 1993 he was elected as a Fellow of the American Statistical Association.

 According to the November 2015 ranking of economists by Research Papers in Economics, he is the 5th most influential economist.